oebelus/Advent-of-Rust/README.md

 # Advent-of-Rust
-This repository is dedicated to contributing to the Advent of Rust (https://www.rustfinity.com/advent-of-rust)
+This repository is dedicated to [Advent of Rust](https://www.rustfinity.com/advent-of-rust)